 From the screenshot below you can see that this table needs some work in Power Query Editor.
 Some data types are not correct, there are empty columns and, of course, the table needs to have a proper name.

-If you would like to learn how to use Power Query Editor to make these transformations, take a look at this article.
+📖 Learn how to use Power Query Editor to make these transformations. →

 Of course, when downloading data from the web, the load might not work anymore after the website has been restructured.